wp-plugins/videowhisper-video-conference-integration/readme.txt

 More information, the latest updates, other plugins and non-WordPress editions can be found at http://www.videowhisper.com/ .

 == Changelog ==

+= 4.91.8 =
+* Room capacity can be setup per room.
+* Default and max room capacity in settings.

 = 4.91.6 =
 * Performance upgrades and fixes